strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

           not valid_user
           not valid_connector

-          msg := "strimzi.io/cluster label must contain one of the existing clusters" }
+          msg := "strimzi.io/cluster label must name one of the existing clusters" }
         valid_topic {
           is_topic